soukoku/ntwain/README.md

 This is a library created to make working with [TWAIN](http://twain.org/) interface possible in dotnet.
 This project has these features/goals:

-* Targets latest TWAIN version (2.3 at this writing)
+* Targets latest TWAIN version (2.3 as of this writing)
-* Supports all the TWAIN functions in the spec
+* Supports all the TWAIN functions in the spec.
-* Optionally hosts an internal message loop so there's no need to hook into application UI thread
+* Can host an internal message loop so there's no need to hook into application UI thread.

-The solution contains tester projects in winform, wpf, and even (gasp!) console.
+The solution contains tester projects in winform, wpf, and even console usage.
 A nuget package is also [available here](https://www.nuget.org/packages/ntwain) (NOTE: this doc describes v3.
-For older version go to Source and choose v2 branch.)
+For older version go to Source and choose v2 branch for its doc.)

 Using the lib
 --------------------------------------
 To properly use this lib you will need to be reasonably familiar with the TWAIN spec and understand how it works in general (especially capability).
-The spec can be downloaded from [twain.org](http://twain.org/).
+The TWAIN spec can be downloaded from [twain.org](http://twain.org/).

 Except for those that have been abstracted away with .net equivalents, most triplet operations are provided as-is so you will need to know when and how to use them.
-There are no high-level, single-line scan-a-page-for-me-now functions yet.
+There are no high-level, scan-a-page-for-me-now functions.

 The main class to use is TwainSession.
-You can either use it directly by subscribing to the important events or sub-class it and override the On* methods related to those events.
+You can either use it directly by subscribing to its events or sub-class it and override the On* methods related to those events.
 The sample projects contain both usages.
-Note that an application process should only have one active (open) TwainSession at a time.
+Note that an application process should only have one active (opened) TwainSession at any time.

 ```
 #!c#